Costs for BoE of raising rates before Fed might be prohibitive

 RHETORIC

-All this talk has already driven sterling to more than 7-year highs against the euro EURGBP= and a broader basket of currencies. =GBP
+All this talk has already driven sterling to more than 7-year highs against the euro and a broader basket of currencies.

 But whereas Fed policymakers have kept reasonably quiet on the dollar's gains in that time, BoE officials have discussed it publicly at length.
 Importantly, exports account for around a third of Britain's economy, compared to just over 10 percent in the United States.